Golden State Transit Corp. v. City of Los Angeles

 Golden State Transit Corp v City of Los Angeles, 475 U.S. 608 (1986), is a US labor law case, concerning the scope of federal preemption against state law for labor rights.
+The court held that a city's conditioning of an entity's franchise renewal of the settlement of a labor dispute is preempted by the National Labor Relations Act.

 Facts

 Golden State Transit Corp claimed that the City of Los Angeles was preempted by the National Labor Relations Act of 1935 from refusing to renew its franchise license to operate taxicabs in the city.
 During its application, its cab drivers went on strike for higher wages and better working conditions.
 The Teamsters Union put pressure on the city to not renew the license.
 Because the dispute was not settled, the franchise expired.
 The Federal District Court held that the city was entitled to not renew the license.
 The Court of Appeals affirmed this judgment.
 Golden State Transit Corp appealed.

-Judgment
+Opinion of the court

 A majority of the Supreme Court held that Los Angeles was not entitled to refuse to renew a taxi company's franchise license because the Teamsters Union had pressured it not to until a dispute was resolved.
-Blackmun J gave the judgment.
+Justice Harry Blackmun gave the judgment.

-This case, however, concerns the second pre-emption principle, the so-called Machinists pre-emption.
-See Machinists v.
-Wisconsin Employment Relations Comm'n, 427 U.S. 132, 96 S.Ct.
-2548, 49 L.Ed.2d 396 (1976).
-This precludes state and municipal regulation "concerning conduct that Congress intended to be unregulated."
-Metropolitan Life Ins.
-Co. v.
-Massachusetts, 471 U.S., at 749, 105 S.Ct., at 2394.
-Although the labor-management relationship is structured by the NLRA, certain areas intentionally have been left "'to be controlled by the free play of economic forces.'"
-Machinists, 427 U.S., at 140, 96 S.Ct., at 2553, quoting NLRB v.
-Nash-Finch Co., 404 U.S. 138, 144, 92 S.Ct.
-373, 377[1971] USSC 183; 30 L.Ed.2d 328 (1971).
-The Court recognized in Machinists that " 'Congress has been rather specific when it has come to outlaw particular economic weapons,' "... and that Congress' decision to prohibit certain forms of economic pressure while leaving others unregulated represents an intentional balance " 'between the uncontrolled power of management and labor to further their respective interests.'...
-States are therefore prohibited from imposing additional restrictions on economic weapons of self-help, such as strikes or lockouts, see 427 U.S., at 147, 96 S.Ct., at 2556, unless such restrictions presumably were contemplated by Congress.
-"Whether self-help economic activities are employed by employer or union, the crucial inquiry regarding pre-emption is the same: whether 'the exercise of plenary state authority to curtail or entirely prohibit self-help would frustrate effective implementation of the Act's processes.' " Id., at 147-148, 96 S.Ct., at 2557, quoting Railroad Trainmen v.
-Jacksonville Terminal Co., 394 U.S. 369, 380, 89 S.Ct.
-1109, 1116, 22 L.Ed.2d 344 (1969).